Bradley Steffens: Writing career

 for Lucent Books in 1989, Steffens wrote his first nonfiction book for children, Animal Rights.
-Over the next thirty-two years, he wrote fifty more books for children and young adults, coauthored seven, and edited the 2004 anthology The Free Speech Movement.
+Over the next thirty-four years, he wrote sixty-three more books for children and young adults, coauthored seven, and edited the 2004 anthology The Free Speech Movement.
 His works have been praised by Booklist, School Library Journal, Kirkus Reviews, and Children’s Literature.
 The Fountain called his Ibn al-Haytham: First Scientist a “beautiful work about Ibn al-Haytham and his advancement of experimental science.”
 In December 2021, Kirkus Reviews named his The Dark Side of Social Media one of the Best YA Nonfiction Books of 2021.